bpops/codedapertures/README.md

 MURA pattern:  E.E.
 Fenimore and S. R. Gottesman, "New family of binary arrays for coded aperture imaging" Appl.
 Opt.
 28 (20): 4344-4352 (1989).

 SHURA and HURA pattern: M.H.
 Finger and T.A.
 Prince, "Hexagonal Uniformly Redundant Arrays for Coded-Aperture Imaging," Proc.
 19th Int.
 Cosmic Ray Conf., 3: 295-298 (1985).

+This package will use an axial coordinate system for the hexagonal grids.
+It will follow the concept outlined at https://www.redblobgames.com/grids/hexagons/#map-storage.